EvyLynne/Planet-War/README.md

 Since Mercury and Neptune were so small, I gave them extra weapons to prevent repated loss from gameplay early on.
 Since Jupiter and Saturn were much larger, I underpopulated them so they wouldn't always dominate gameplay. <br> I start each planet with a full arsenal of torpedos and strength.
 To keep this project simple, each torpedo kills 1 billion people and a planet is considered lost when it is out of torpedoes or lost half of its population or more.
 In the event of a tie, the system autmoatically rolls a random number and assigns a winner.
 To keep the math simple, I flattened out the solar system onto Euclidean space so that the distance formula between any two planets is the distance between two points.
 D = SQRT [( y2 - y1 ) squared + ( x2 - x1 ) squared].
 The unit of measure for planetary distance from the sun is Astronomical Units to avoid memory overflow.
 To further simplify things, I used the distance from the sun as the orbit and did not take into account the differences in orbit.

+## Note:
+There are logic problems in the implementation that were never completely fixed. <br>

+## Logic:

 Basic gameplay: